The Emergent Fine Structure Constant of Quantum Spin Ice Is Large

 \emph{Microscopics---} Spin ice is modeled by spin-$1/2$ particles residing on the corners of the tetrahedra of the pyrochlore lattice, shown in Fig.~\ref{fig:eQEDandAlpha}a~\cite{Gingras2014}.
 Each spin is restricted to point either toward or away from the centers of the two adjacent tetrahedra.
 With this restriction, the classical ground state follows a simple rule~\cite{Bramwell2001}: each tetrahedron has two spins pointing in and two pointing out.
-This ``2-in 2-out'' local constraint is called the ice rule, named after a similar constraint in water ice~\cite{Anderson1956} (Fig.~\ref{fig:eQEDandAlpha}a, lower left).
+This ``2-in 2-out'' local constraint is called the ice rule, named after a similar constraint in water ice~\cite{Anderson1956}.
 Classical spin ice is well understood in terms of fractionalized spins forming an emergent classical electromagnetism, with the ice rule playing the role of Gauss's law.
-Local violations of the ice rule then correspond to spinons and antispinons~\cite{Castelnovo2012}, which we'll refer to as electric charges and anticharges (Fig.~\ref{fig:eQEDandAlpha}a, lower right).
+Local violations of the ice rule then correspond to spinons and antispinons~\cite{Castelnovo2012}, which we refer to as electric charges and anticharges.
 At low temperatures, quantum fluctuations allow tunneling between classical configurations satisfying the ice rule, giving rise to an eQED~\cite{Hermele2004, Banerjee2008, Shannon2012, Huang2018, Ross2011, Kato2015, Benton2012, Savary2012, Lee2012}.
-In addition to the electric charges, as in the classical case, there are now magnetic monopoles as well as photons corresponding to coherent ring-exchange processes within the ice manifold.
-The emergent excitations of the eQED in QSI are depicted in Fig.~\ref{fig:eQEDandAlpha}b.
+In addition to the electric charges, there are now magnetic monopoles as well as photons corresponding to coherent ring-exchange processes within the ice manifold.

 The microscopic Hamiltonian to describe QSI materials was derived, and studied in considerable detail, in the context of the rare earth pyrochlore materials~\cite{Gingras2014, Ross2011, Rau2019}.
 For the present purposes, it is sufficient to consider a simplified model given by the canonical QSI Hamiltonian which consists of two parts~\cite{Hermele2004}: a `classical' term enforcing the ice rules, which determines the cost of an electric charge; and a `quantum' resonance term, also known as a loop flip or ring exchange term, $W_{\hexagon}$, which coherently flips a sequence of six spins arranged head to tail around a hexagon \raisebox{4pt}{\cwSmall $\to$ \ccwSmall},